designingspring/obsidian-ai-tagger-universe/README.md

 ## 🔌 Installation

-This plugin can be installed directly from the Obsidian Community Plugins browser:
+This plugin needs to be built before installation:

-1. Open Obsidian Settings
-2. Navigate to Community Plugins
-3. Disable Safe Mode (if enabled)
+1. Clone this repository to your local machine
+2. Make sure you have Node.js installed
+3. Open a terminal in the repository folder
+4. Run `npm install` to install dependencies
+5. Run `npm run build` to build the plugin
+6. Create a folder called `ai-tagger-universe` in your Obsidian vault's `.obsidian/plugins/` directory
+7. Copy the contents of the `dist/` folder into the `ai-tagger-universe` folder you created
+8. Restart Obsidian or reload the app
-4. Search for "AI Tagger Universe"
+9. Go to Settings > Community plugins, and enable "AI Tagger Universe"
-5. Click Install, then Enable

-Alternatively, you can manually install the plugin:
+Alternatively, you can use the BRAT (Beta Reviewers Auto-update Tool) plugin:
-1. Download the latest release from this repository
-2. Extract the files to your Obsidian vault's `.obsidian/plugins/ai-tagger-universe` folder
+1. Install BRAT from Obsidian Community Plugins
+2. Open BRAT settings and add this repository URL
+3. Click "Add Plugin" and install when prompted
-3. Reload Obsidian and enable the plugin in the Community Plugins settings
+4. Enable the plugin in Community plugins settings

 ## ✨ Key Features